caraneilwarner/pantheon/README.rst

 # Code Imitating Nature

-The model blends randomness and probability to echo the beauty of natural reproduction.
+The model blends randomness and probability to echo the beauty of nature.

 **[Gender](https://github.com/carawarner/pantheon/blob/master/scripts/gods.py#L26-L35)**: There's a 7% chance a `God` will be transgendered and a 3% chance a `God` will be non-gendered or gender-queer.
 For this reason the model refers to 'egg donors' and 'sperm donors' not 'mothers' and 'fathers'.
 Two male `Gods` can procreate, as can two female `Gods`, or a gender-queer `God` and another `God`, as long as one parent is `XX` and one is `XY`.

-**[Sex](https://github.com/carawarner/pantheon/blob/master/scripts/gods.py#L57)**: When a new `God` spawns its sex chromosomes are chosen at random.
+**[Sex](https://github.com/carawarner/pantheon/blob/master/scripts/gods.py#L57)**: When a new `God` spawns, its sex chromosomes are chosen at random.
 It's possible for several `Gods` in a row to be `XX` or `XY`.
 An unexpected consequence of this: some Pantheons grow much faster than others.
 The rate of growth is determined by the number of `XX` gods born in each generation.

 **[Mutation](https://github.com/carawarner/pantheon/blob/master/scripts/gods.py#L170-L172)**: The related words that spaCy finds in a list of plural nouns often feel "more related" than the ones it finds in a list of gerunds.
 This is just something I observed.
 80% of the time this model pulls gametes from `primary_tokens`, which is a list of NNS; the other 20% of the time it pulls gametes from `secondary_tokens`, which is a list of VBG.
 The result is some children look a lot like their parents and some look very different; there's variety in how far the apple falls from the tree.

 **[Power Level](https://github.com/carawarner/pantheon/blob/master/scripts/gods.py#L12-L24)**: Many traditions describe old gods as more powerful than young gods.
 When two `Gods` procreate there's a 30% chance their offspring will be a 'demi-god' rather than a full blown god.
 That chance jumps to 50% when a 'god' and 'demi-god' procreate, and when two 'demi-gods' procreate there's a 25% chance their offspring will be a lowly human.

 **[Twinning](https://github.com/carawarner/pantheon/blob/master/scripts/pantheons.py#L65)**: 20% of the time coupling produces twins; the other 80% of the time it produces a single child.

 **[Epithets](https://github.com/carawarner/pantheon/blob/master/scripts/gods.py#L149)**: Most gods (55%) represent 3 domains: God of X, Y, and Z. Slightly fewer gods (35%) represent two domains: God of X and Y. The remaining gods represent 1  or 4 domains.

-# Future Enhancements

-- [ ] Tweak gene logic to differentiate between **identical** and **fraternal** twins and tripplets.
-- [ ] Add logic to de-duplicate domains represented within a `Panetheon`.
-- [ ] Find a visualization library to chart the relationships between `Gods` in a `Pantheon`.
-A family tree.
-- [ ] Add chance of tripplets.
-- [ ] Add chance of infertility.
-- [ ] Add a `God.siblings` attribute.